 - To make a second outgoing call without ending the current one, simply send the number for the second call as a regular message in the @siptg chat.

-- Transfer — ends your current conversation and connects your interlocutors with each other;
+- — ends your current conversation and connects your interlocutors with each other;

-- Switch — puts the current conversation on hold, and connect you to the new call;
+- — puts the current conversation on hold, and connect you to the new call;

 Android Phone Book